adlanto/building_corner_localization/README.md

 # building_corner_localization
-Lokalization of EGO vehicle by detection of building corners.
+Localization of EGO vehicle by detection of building corners.